General Questions

 Where does the UO Student Health Benefits Plan work?

-*Some services at UHS are not covered benefits (e.g. massage therapy, dental services for domestic students, etc.).
-If a service is deemed as not medically necessary, it will not be covered by the plan (e.g. a student needs a blood test as part of an employment or study abroad requirement; not because of a medical diagnosis).
+*Some services at UHS are not covered benefits (e.g., massage therapy, dental services for domestic students, etc.).
+If a service is deemed as not medically necessary, it will not be covered by the plan (e.g., a student needs a blood test as part of an employment or study abroad requirement; not because of a medical diagnosis).
 Some services at UHS are provided by a partner entity, such as Quest Diagnostics or DonJoy Global.
-If a student receives a service through these partners (a lab test cannot be performed at UHS and must be sent to Quest or a student is fitted with a DonJoy splint or brace), the student will receive a bill directly from that partner entity and normal deductibles and co-pays and/or co-insurance will apply.
+If a student receives a service through these partners, the student will receive a bill directly from that partner entity and normal deductibles and co-pays and/or co-insurance will apply.
 Students are encouraged to ask questions about services they plan to receive ahead of time (at UHS and any other provider) to help them make an informed decision about their care.

 Help me understand the tiers in the Plan Summary Document.
 Does each tier represent a separate plan or are all tiers included?